Behavioral Sciences and Health Promotion M.P.H. Program

 Penny Liberatos, PhD,

-The Department of Epidemiology and Community Health offers an on-campus and fully online MPH in Behavioral Science and Health Promotion and graduate certificate in Health Education.
+The Department of Epidemiology and Community Health offers an on-campus and fully online MPH in Behavioral Sciences and Health Promotion and a graduate certificate in Health Education.
+The Certificate in Health Education can be taken as part of the MPH or alone.

-The most serious health problems in the U.S. today – heart disease, cancer and stroke – have substantial behavioral components.
-The mission of the Behavioral Sciences and Health Promotion program is to educate people who will be able to develop behaviorally-based intervention strategies that are both treatment and prevention-oriented.
-These strategies are intended for individuals, groups, organizations, communities, and populations.
+The most serious health problems in the U.S. today – heart disease, diabetes, cancer, stroke, and obesity – have substantial behavioral and social components.
+The mission of the Behavioral Sciences and Health Promotion program is to educate individuals who will be able to develop effective public health intervention strategies for risk reduction and health promotion.
+These strategies can be used for individuals, organizations, communities, and populations.

-The Master of Public Health (MPH) degree in Behavioral Sciences and Health Promotion is appropriate for students who are interested in a career focused on promoting health and preventing illness, for established health professionals (including physicians, nurses, dentists, therapists and health educators), and others who want a better understanding of the role of behavior in illness and health.
-The program enables students to develop the skills that are necessary to change behavior for a healthier lifestyle.
+The Master of Public Health (MPH) degree in Behavioral Sciences and Health Promotion is appropriate for students who are interested in a career focused on promoting health and preventing illness, for established health professionals (including physicians, nurses, dentists, therapists and health educators), and others who want a better understanding of the role of behavior and social influences in illness and health.
+The program enables students to develop the skills that are necessary to change behaviors and social environments for a healthier lifestyle.
 Courses emphasize principles of behavior change, psychosocial factors, program-planning and evaluation and the design of studies to assess the effectiveness of interventions as they relate to public health problems.
-Graduates of the program will be able to identify factors in the etiology, prevention, treatment and rehabilitation of illness, and to develop and administer preventive and rehabilitative intervention strategies.
+Graduates of the program will be able to identify factors in the etiology, prevention, treatment and rehabilitation of illness, and to develop, administer, and evaluate preventive and rehabilitative intervention strategies.

 A graduate of the MPH program in Behavioral Sciences and Health Promotion is expected to achieve the following the following program (P) competencies: